-Pierce believes the Public Service Commission's six to eightmonth review of the contract will result in approval.
+Pierce believes the Public Service Commission's three- to six-month review of the signed contract will result in approval.
 With that, beginning in March 2024, the 10-year all-requirements contract and 25-year agreement for solar power will go into effect across the 113,000 homes and businesses in DEMCO's seven parish service area. ■